wicked-woods/wicked-woods-ome/2025/communications/travel-camping/camping.md

 - Don't forget swimwear for the hot springs!
 - Bring cash for on-site vendors

 Questions?
-Our camping team will be on-site from Thursday afternoon to help you get settled! ✨
+Our team will be on-site from Thursday Morning onwards to help you get settled! ✨